-Our objective is to become a leading global provider of wireless solutions for managing and securing enterprise assets.
-To achieve this goal, we intend to increase sales in existing markets to existing customers and pursue opportunities with new customers by:
+Our objective is to become a leading global provider of IoT SaaS solutions for high-value enterprise assets to drive optimized operations and create safer environments.
+To achieve this goal, we intend to prove value, retain, and grow business with existing customers and pursue opportunities with new customers by:

-- focusing our business solutions by vertical markets and go to market strategies to each market; - positioning ourselves as an innovative thought leader; - maintaining a world class sales and marketing team; - identifying, seizing, and managing revenue opportunities; - expanding our customer base and achieving wider market penetration; - implementing improved marketing, sales and support strategies; - shortening our initial sales cycles by helping our customers through: - identifying and quantifying benefits expected from our solutions; - \circ accelerating transitions from implementation to roll-out; and - $\circ \quad \text{building service revenue through long-term SaaS contracts;}$ - differentiating our product offering through analytics, machine learning, unique sensors, and value added services; - producing incremental revenue at a high profit margin; and - developing channel partners.
+- focusing our business solutions by vertical markets and go to market strategies to each market; - positioning ourselves as an innovative thought leader; - maintaining a world class sales and marketing team; - identifying, seizing, and managing revenue opportunities; - expanding our customer base, achieving wider market penetration and educating customers with mixed assets in their organization about our other applications; - implementing improved marketing, sales and support strategies; - shortening our initial sales cycles by helping our customers through:

+- o identifying and quantifying benefits expected from our solutions; - o accelerating transitions from implementation to roll-out; and - $\circ \quad \text{building service revenue through long-term SaaS contracts;}$ - differentiating our product offering through analytics, machine learning, unique sensors, and value-added services; - producing incremental revenue at a high profit margin; and - expanding our partnerships and integrations.